Position Group: Quarterback

 Players*: Tom Brady, Blaine Gabbert, Kyle Trask

-Blaine Gabbert spent the entire season as Brady's primary backup, getting 14 offensive snaps that Brady did not take.
-Gabbert threw just eight passes, completing six for 29 yards and one touchdown in the regular-season finale.
-Rookie Kyle Trask, a second-round pick in the 2021 draft, was inactive for every contest but one, playing 10 snaps in Week 18 against Atlanta.
-Ryan Griffin spent the season on Tampa Bay's practice squad.
+Blaine Gabbert spent the entire season as Brady's primary backup, getting the 44 offensive snaps that the starter didn't take.
+Gabbert threw just 11 passes, completing seven for 67 yards.
+Rookie Kyle Trask, a second-round pick in the 2021 draft, was inactive for each contest.
+Ryan Griffin, who has been with the Buccaneers since being claimed off waivers from the Saints in September of 2015, spent the season on Tampa Bay's practice squad.